-INDICATOR S. ADDITIONAL COLLEGATIONS -1-1-0 sure 5a Is the school complying with all other obligations?
-Result Points Possible Fornts tional Obligations Meets Standard: The school materially complies with all other material legal, statutory, regulatory, or contractual requirements that are not otherwise explicitly stated herein, including but not limited to requirements from the following sources: revisions to statute and administrative rule; requirements of the State Department of Education; and requirements of the accrediting body.
+INDICATOR 5: ADDITIONAL OBLIGATIONS Measure 5a Is the school complying with all other obligations?
+Result Points Possible Points Earned Additional Obligations 1 000.010 Meets Standard: The school materially complies with all other material legal, statutory, regulatory, or contractual requirements that are not otherwise explicitly stated herein, including but not limited to requirements from the following sources: revisions to statute and administrative rule; requirements of the State Department of Education; and requirements of the accrediting body.
 25 Partially Meets Standard: The school largely complies with all other material legal, statutory, regulatory, or contractual requirements that are not otherwise explicitly stated herein.
-Matters of non-compliance, if any, are minor and quickly remedied, with documentation, by the governing 15 board.
-Does Not Meet Standard: The school exhibits frequent and/or significant failure to materially comply with all other material legal, statutory, regulatory, or contractual requirements contained in its charter contract that are not otherwise explicitly stated herein; and/or matters of non-compliance are not nuitely remedied with documentation, by the governing board.
-0 v ' 0
+Matters of non-compliance, if any, are minor and quickly remedied, with documentation, by the governing board.
+15 Does Not Meet Standard: The school exhibits frequent and/or significant failure to materially comply with all other material legal, statutory, regulatory, or contractual requirements contained in its charter contract that are not otherwise explicitly stated herein; and/or matters of non-compliance are not quickly remedied, with documentation, by the governing board.
+0 Notes 0